faisal212/micro-app-docs/README.no-code.md

 **Audience**: product, engineering, ops, and anyone reviewing the micro-app/MCP direction.
 **Not included**: implementation details, exact endpoints/DTOs, or database schema diffs (those live in the technical doc and codebase).

+This is a planning document.
+Unless a section explicitly says “we already do this today”, treat the statements below as **target behavior** we intend to implement.

 ---

 ## How to read this doc